aquaverde/aquarius-blank/README.md

 # Installation

+0. Change to your webroot (this example uses /var/www)

+        cd /var/www

-1. Clone this repository to your webroot (this example assumes /var/www)
+1. Clone this repository to your webroot

-        git clone --recursive git://github.com/aquaverde/aquarius-blank.git /var/www
+        git clone --recursive git://github.com/aquaverde/aquarius-blank.git .

 2. Enable maintenance mode by running

-        /var/www/aquarius/core/bin/enable_maintenance 127.0.0.1
+        aquarius/core/bin/enable_maintenance 127.0.0.1

-   This example assumes you'll be connecting from localhost.
-Instead, you may create the file
+   Assuming you'll be connecting from localhost.
+Instead, you may create the file AQUARIUS_MAINTENANCE.CASUAL

-        /var/www/aquarius/AQUARIUS_MAINTENANCE.CASUAL
+        touch aquarius/AQUARIUS_MAINTENANCE.CASUAL

    This too enables maintenance mode.
 The second method is less secure.
 Both methods will allow maintenance operations during two hours.